 14. Professional, Independent Attorney Judgment.
 Attorneys performing legal services for BizCounsel Members under the terms of this agreement are not agents or employees of BizCounsel.
-Any attorney rendering legal services to BizCounsel Members under a BizCounsel Plan shall maintain the attorney-client relationship with the BizCounsel Member, and is solely responsible to the BizCounsel Member for all legal services provided.
+Any attorney rendering legal services to BizCounsel Members under a BizCounsel Legal Plan shall maintain the attorney-client relationship with the BizCounsel Member, and is solely responsible to the BizCounsel Member for all legal services provided.
 It is within the sole discretion of the attorney to determine whether claims or defenses pertaining to any matter under this agreement present a frivolous or otherwise unmeritorious claim or defense.
 Participating attorneys reserve the right to make independent professional judgments regarding such presentations.
-BizCounsel will in no way influence or attempt to affect the rendering of professional services of the participating attorneys.
+BizCounsel will in no way influence or attempt to affect the rendering of legal services of the participating attorneys.

-15. Internal Revenue Service (IRS) Circular 230 Tax Advice Disclosure.
+16. Internal Revenue Service (IRS) Circular 230 Tax Advice Disclosure.
 To ensure compliance with requirements imposed by the IRS under Circular 230, we inform you that any U.S. federal tax advice contained in any communication from BizCounsel (including information provided by a Provider Law Firm or an attorney offering a free consultation) is and was not intended or written to be used, and cannot be used, for the purpose of (1) avoiding penalties under the Internal Revenue Code or (2) promoting, marketing, or recommending to another party any matters addressed therein.